m-elwin/me495_threads/README.md

 # Overview
-Provides some code to help explore threads in python and ROS.
+Provides some code to help explore threads and timing in python and ROS.
 You should examine the examples, run them, and write your own code to further your understand threads in python.
 At the end there are questions for you to turn in.
 You can edit this file and the code provided directly to give your answers.